1. Take one of the suggested driving tours of various regions listed below.

 This small wooded dairy goat farm in the Sierra foothills near the original Sutter’s Mill and the American River, is run by Charley, his girlfriend MaryLisa and Charley’s trusty dog.
 All the goats (about 40 of them) are named.
 Charley makes chèvre and feta year-round (except in December when he tries to take a short break while the goats are […]

-What began as a small farm, now makes cheese for around the world, including Asia and Africa.
+What began as a small farm, started by Joseph Gallo, who had a passion for cheesemaking, Joseph Farms now makes cheese for around the world, including Asia and Africa.
 Their Jacks, Cheddars and Mozzarella can be found in both small and large chain grocery stores.

 Makers of cottage cheese and sour cream.
 Owned by Kraft.